frank-west-iii/ransack_query/README.md

     end

-All Produce the following output in json (with different ids):
+All Produce the following output (with different ids):

     {
         "g" => {